kartoza/docker-postgis/README.md

 Using the environment variable `SHARED_PRELOAD_LIBRARIES` you can pass comma separated values that correspond to the extensions defined using the environment variable `POSTGRES_MULTIPLE_EXTENSIONS`.

-The default libraries that are loaded are `pg_cron,timescaledb` You can pass the env variable
+The default libraries that are loaded are `pg_cron,timescaledb` if the image is bulilt with timescale support otherwise only `pg_cron` is loaded.
+You can pass the env variable
 ```bash
   -e SHARED_PRELOAD_LIBRARIES='pg_cron,timescaledb'